 They also use a rotating arm to help lift the furniture up the stairs safely and efficiently, so you don’t have to lift a thing.

 But they’re not the only tools you can use to help you move furniture:

 As with anything in life, if you have the right tools for the job, it will make your life a lot easier.
 And that’s why we’ve created this list of tools that can help you move your furniture upstairs with ease.

 Sometimes it doesn’t matter how strong you are; you just can’t lift the furniture to put it on your stair climber, which can be a problem.

 This is where a mini lifter can come in handy, as you can see in this video:

-The mini lifter can pick up your item high enough for you to slip your stroller underneath, ready for transporting up the stairs.
+The mini lifter can pick up your item high enough for you to slip your stroller underneath, ready for transporting up stairs.

-The best thing about this method is it reduces the chance of you damaging your back trying to lift a heavy object off the ground.
+The best thing about this method is that it reduces the chance of you damaging your back trying to lift a heavy object off the ground.